-In Section \ref{subsec:calculating width dfa} we proved that computing the width of a DFA is an ``easy'' problem.
-We now consider the problem of computing the deterministic width of a regular language, presented by means of a DFA recognizing it.
+We have proved that computing the width of a DFA is an ``easy'' problem.
+We now move to the natural problem of computing the deterministic width of a regular language, presented by means of a DFA recognizing it.

-It would have been nice to have the deterministic width of a language equal to the width of its minimum DFA: if this were true, we could use Corollary \ref{cor:complexity width dfa} to determine $\text{width}^D(\mt L)$ in polynomial time by inspecting its minimum-size accepting automaton.
+It would have been nice to have the deterministic width of a language equal to the width of its minimum DFA: if this were true, we could use Corollary \ref{cor:complexity width dfa} to determine $\text{width}^D(\mt L)$ in polynomial time with high probability by inspecting its minimum-size accepting automaton.
 As we show in Example \ref{ex:no_minimal}, unfortunately this is not the case.
-Moreover, there is, in general, no unique (up to isomorphism) minimum automaton of minimum width recognizing a given regular language.
+Moreover, there is, in general, no unique (up to isomorphism) minimum DFA of minimum width recognizing a given regular language.